CaiodeJesus/CaiodeJesus.github.io/_pages/pylibela.md

 ## Updated the local and Colab makefiles
 -     now we can make one class at a time
 -
-### Adapting MC and classes to LiBELa
+### Adapting McEntropy, MC and SA classes to LiBELa
 - The classes work on the local machine

-- In the MC class, the following errors appeared changed the info variable as in Grid

 Notes:
+- In the MC class, I adapted the info variable as in Grid

 - In the MC class, the following error appeared
 ```yaml
 pyLiBELa/src/pyMC.cpp: In member function ‘void MC::run(Mol2*, Mol2*, Mol2*, std::vector<std::vector<double> >, PARSER*, double)’: